OpenSIR: Open-Ended Self-Improving Reasoner: Abstract

 \section{Abstract}

 Recent advances in large language model (LLM) reasoning through reinforcement learning rely on annotated datasets for verifiable rewards, which may limit models' ability to surpass human-level performance.
-While self-play offers a promising alternative, existing approaches depend on external verifiers or cannot learn open-endedly.
-We present \textbf{Open}-Ended \textbf{S}elf-\textbf{I}mproving \textbf{R}easoner ({\method}), a self-play framework where an LLM learns to generate and solve novel problems by alternating teacher and student roles without external supervision.
-To generate novel problems, {\method} optimises for both difficulty and diversity, rewarding problems that challenge appropriately while exploring distinct concepts, enabling open-ended mathematical discovery.
-Starting from a single trivial seed problem, {\method} substantially improves instruction models: Llama-3.2-3B-Instruct advances from 73.9 to 78.3 on GSM8K, and from 28.8 to 34.4 on College Math, while Gemma-2-2B-Instruct rises from 38.5 to 58.7 on GSM8K.
-Our analyses reveal that {\method} achieves open-ended learning through co-evolving teacher-student roles that adaptively calibrate difficulty and drive diverse exploration, progressing autonomously from basic to advanced mathematics.
-Code and datasets are available at \url{https://github.com/EdinburghNLP/OpenSIR}.
+While self-play offers a promising alternative, prior methods yield only marginal or even negative gains on post-trained models because they generate problems that cluster around familiar concepts rather than discovering novel ones.
+We introduce \textbf{Open}-Ended \textbf{S}elf-\textbf{I}mproving \textbf{R}easoner ({\method}), a self-play framework in which a single LLM alternates teacher and student roles to generate and solve novel problems without external verifiers or annotated data.
+Starting from a single seed problem, {\method} sustains open-ended exploration through diversity rewards that push the model toward unfamiliar concepts and difficulty calibration that keeps problems learnable.
+Across seven math benchmarks, {\method} consistently improves all models, averaging +3.6 points on instruction models and +3.1 on reasoning models, while recent self-play baselines yield marginal or even negative gains; starting from a single trivial seed, it also surpasses GRPO baselines trained on over 7K annotated examples.
+Despite training only on self-generated math, {\method} is the only self-play method that transfers to general reasoning, improving by at least +4.4 points on reasoning models.